efriesema/tutorial/text/exercise1/cake.md

 ## Recipice for Chocolate Cake

 Yellow cake is delicious!
+This <span style="color:red">
-This recipie is passed down from my great-great-grandparents.
+recipe</span> is passed down from my great-great-grandparents.

+My great-great-<span style="color:red">
+grandparents
-My great-great-granparents lived in Venice.
+</span> lived in Venice.
 They enjoyed travelling on the canals.
 Did you know Venice became Austrian territory when Napoleon signed the Treaty of Campo Formio on 12 October 1797?
 I did not.

 ### Directions

-Grease a 9x13-inch baking pan.
-Mix the flour, baking powder, and salt together in a medium bowl.

 - 240 grams all-purpose flour
 - 3 1/2 teaspoons baking powder